AndreasG11/MAE224/Wind-Turbine-Creo-Export-Tutorial.md

 # Importing Wind Turbine Rotors to Creo 3.0
 This tutorial resumes our quest to design and 3-D print a small wind turbine rotor, for this tutorial you will need to have covered the first 2 Qblade tutorials and you will also need access to Creo 3.0 (available in the student lounge and the MAE machine shop).

 The first step is to return to our rotor geometry setup tab in Qblade and edit the rotor we want to export.
 In this case it is the 3-bladed 2412 rotor.
 Above the rotor section tab, click the “Advanced Blade Design” button.
-You are going to change the values in the column labeled “Thread Axis X (% chord)” to all zeros.
+You are going to change the values in the column labeled “Twist Pt (%c)” to all zeros.
 This does not affect our BEM results, but all of the airfoils will be aligned at the leading edges.
 This makes 3-D printing waaaaaay easier since we will have a flat front surface to reference.
 Your window should look like the following:

 <p align="center">
 <img src="https://github.com/mkfu/MAE224/blob/master/images/Final%20Project/Creo1.png" width="800">